Principal Investigators

 Dr. Soo-Yeon Cho

-Soo-Yeon Cho, PhD., is a Senior Researcher at the Assessment Resource Center, University of Missouri.
+Soo-Yeon Cho, PhD, is a Senior Researcher at the Assessment Resource Center, University of Missouri.
 She has been an evaluator on programs and projects funded at the federal, state, and county levels.
 She has led and conducted all stages of the evaluation: designing, collecting data, analyzing data, and submitting reports to government and foundation agencies, with a recent focus on STEM educational programs.
 She conducted performance evaluation of teacher training programs for the national accreditation of the MU College of Education.
 She also served as an evaluator for a SAMHSA-PBHCI Integrated Care Project on quality improvements to monitor intervention effectiveness.

 Dr. William Romine